amandavisconti/infinite-ulysses-dissertation/README.md

 ##Documentation (not yet complete)
 This will eventually link you to resources to turn this repo into a participatory digital edition site of your own!

+#Support credits
+I'm being supported by the [http://mith.umd.edu](Maryland Institute for Technology in the Humanities') Winnemore Digital Dissertation Fellowship this year as I complete my work on the site.
+My dissertation work has previously been supported by the UMD English Department (Summer 2014), MITH graduate research assistantships (Webmaster, BitCurator Usability/Documentation), and the Editing Modernism in Canada Ph.D.
+Fellowship.